exercism/ruby/exercises/concept/bird-count/.docs/instructions.md

 ## 2. Check how many birds visited yesterday

 Implement the `BirdCount#yesterday` method to return how many birds visited your garden yesterday.
-The bird counts are ordered by day, with the first element being the count of the oldest day, and the last element being today's count.
+A new bird count for the current week is ordered by day, with the first element being the count of the oldest day, and the last element being today's count.

 ```ruby
 birds_per_day = [2, 5, 0, 7, 4, 1]